iyerhari5/P2-TrafficSignClassification/README.md

 Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-Writeup / README
+** Writeup / README **
 Here is a link to my [project code](https://github.com/iyerhari5/P2-TrafficSignClassification/blob/master/Traffic_Sign_Classifier.ipynb)

 Data Set Summary & Exploration

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Here are some summary statistics of the traffic signs data set:

 * The size of training set is 34799
 * The size of the validation set is 4410